Klosmi/Java-Basics/JS-examples-definitions.md

 a container of one or more related functions.
   - A __class__ is a template used to create objects and to define object data types and methods.
   - Every Java program has atleast 1 class that contains the `main` function.
-  - PascalNamaingConverntion (classes start with a Capital letter)
+  - PascalNamaingConvention (classes start with a Capital letter)

 <br>